 Duration: M.Sc.
-Mathematics is a postgraduate level program offered by the Department of Mathematical Sciences.
-This is a 2-years program, consisting of four semesters with two semesters per year.
+Mathematics is a postgraduate level program offered by the Department of per year.

+Mathematical Sciences.
+This is a 2-years program, consisting of four semesters with two semesters major subjects with at least 50% marks in aggregate.